CATcher-org/CATcher/docs/developer-notes.md

 **TO NOTE:**
 - Relevant Browsers must be installed prior to running tests (i.e. Chrome, Firefox).
-- CATcher can be launched in the Test Build by using the command `npm run ng:serve:test` to further develop mock services and debug E2E Tests.

 ## Troubleshooting conflicts between the versions of the browser and browser driver